 - …and more!

-and are the most efficient, and so least cost, of the standard structures offered by am-cor inc. The higher prices of are due to code, solar design, and structural requirements; for example, must be structured for supporting earth on all sides, the roof, if earth-sheltered, and the clerestory & arcade in front.
+The Moden Series & the Flex Series are the most efficient, and so least cost, of the standard structures offered by am-cor inc. The higher prices of the Solar Series are due to code, solar design, and structural requirements; for example, the Solar Cottage 3BR must be structured for supporting earth on all sides, the roof, if earth-sheltered, and the clerestory & arcade in front.
 In comparison, the Moden and Flex plans are much simpler, with lower ceiling heights, low slope roofs, and simpler structures, and are therefore less expensive.

 am-cor Kits are pre-engineered and prefabricated to meet international building codes and material standards, specifically: